100 Notable alumni of

 -

-Palmiro Michele Nicola Togliatti was an Italian politician and statesman, leader of Italy's Communist party for nearly forty years, from 1927 until his death.
+Palmiro Michele Nicola Togliatti was an Italian politician and statesman, who led Italy's Communist party for nearly forty years, from 1927 until his death.
 Born into a middle-class family, Togliatti received an education in law at the University of Turin, later served as an officer and was wounded in World War I, and became a tutor.
 Described as "severe in approach but extremely popular among the Communist base" and "a hero of his time, capable of courageous personal feats", his supporters gave him the nickname il Migliore ("the Best").
 In 1930, Togliatti renounced Italian citizenship, and he became a citizen of the Soviet Union.
-Upon his death, Togliatti had a Soviet city named after him.
+Upon his death, a Soviet city was named after him.
 Considered one of the founding fathers of the Italian Republic, he led Italy's Communist party from a few thousand members in 1943 to two million members in 1946.

 -